jbristowe/writing/the-gold-standard-in-dotnet-development.md

 * `FontStyle`
 * `FontFamily`

 Developers often need to control the size and placement of common UI controls.
-To further aid standardization, the following properties will be available on all the UI controls listed above – just style them consistently:
+To further aid standardization, the following properties will be available on all the UI controls listed above:

 * `Margin`
 * `HorizontalAlignment`